UCBerkeleySETI/adc16/README.md

+__This repo contains BL-specific code, unlikely to be useful outside the project.
+Newer users of CASPER SNAP boards should check out [casper-astro/casperfpga](https://github.com/casper-astro/casperfpga)__

 ## ADC16 calibration and control

 This repository houses calibration and control scripts for the HMCAD1511 ADC chips on the CASPER SNAP board.